haboob-app/landing-stack/README.md

 - [Materialize](http://materializecss.com/) : CSS Framework based on material design.

 ## Email Integration
-- [Formspree](https://formspree.io/) : Just send your form to our URL and they will forward it to your email.
+- [Formspree](https://formspree.io/) : Just send your form to Formspree URL and they will forward it to your email.
 No PHP, Javascript or sign up required.
 - [Haboob](https://app.haboob.co) : Transactional Email For Developers, integrates with the most used transactional email services (even smtp), just send json data to the generated url — perfect for static sites!

 ## Forms